catInOrbit/PetRescue/README.md

 This app is intended as a UI demo application for the PetRescue idea, no database functions or authentication features have been implemented so far.

 App is written in Dart using Flutter Framework

+## Demo:
+For demo purposes, login can be performed using these 2 username: user@gmail.com --> For role user rescue@gmail.com --> For role rescue center

+No password is required

 ## Authors: